minhan6559/ViettelPay-Chatbot/README.md

 A Vietnamese intelligent chatbot system built for ViettelPay customer support using Retrieval-Augmented Generation (RAG) with contextual enhancement and ensemble retrieval.

+This is a mini project for Viettel Digital Talent 2025 with the mentors from Viettel Digital Services.

 ## 🚀 Features

 - **Interactive Web Interface**: Full Streamlit-based Vietnamese chat interface with conversation management